-The Center for Emergent Diplomacy is a social-profit think tank exploring radical problem-solving processes from the frontier of whole systems theory and practice.
-We focus a laser beam on the underlying causes of systems collapse and create new strategies for direct actions that lead to a more just and resilient future.
+The Center for Emergent Diplomacy is a social-profit think tank exploring radical problem-solving processes from the frontier of whole systems theory (Complexity science) and practice.
+Through facilitated dialogue we create new strategies for direct actions that lead to a more just and resilient future.

 Using unique problem solving processes drawn from a synthesis of Native and Western Complexity Science, we convene and facilitate groups of thought leaders and activists from all sectors of society in support of mass collective action to create systemic change.
 Concentrating on what works and what needs to be tried, our projects, workshops, and conferences weave together cutting-edge ideas, goals, and campaigns to create collaborative global impact.

 Our multidisciplinary and holistic approach to complex systems provides an understanding of patterns of relationships, how complex social systems self-organize, how they are sustained, and how innovative outcomes and “adjacent solutions” emerge.
 This approach allows us to think like an ecosystem as we plan to revolutionize our existing systems.
 It releases us from the paralysis of complexity, and reveals a path forward.